tourhunter-com/help-tourhunter-com/_articles-en/agent_company.md

 ### **Definition**

 Agent is one of two types of companies available in the system.
-Agent is a company selling tours formed by the tour provider - Supplier.
+Agent is a company which is selling tours formed by the tour provider - Supplier.

 Agent can create tour bookings of other Suppliers, add Suppliers to "My Suppliers".